taylordotfish/tagged-pointer/misc/crate-readme.md

 -----------

 This crate relies on [`pointer::align_offset`][`align_offset`] not failing under certain circumstances.
-Specifically, [`align_offset`] must succeed when the desired alignment is less than or equal to the alignment of the allocation pointed to by the provided pointer.
+Specifically, [`align_offset`], when called on a pointer to [`u8`], must succeed when the desired alignment is less than or equal to the alignment of the allocation pointed to by the provided pointer.
 In practice, this is true, even in [Miri] with the `-Zmiri-symbolic-alignment-check` flag, but the specifications of [`align_offset`] technically allow an implementation not to follow this behavior.
 If you experience issues due to this, please file an issue in the [Git repository].
 As a workaround, you can enable the `"fallback"` feature, which avoids relying on [`align_offset`] at the cost of making [`TaggedPtr`] twice as large.

 [Miri]: https://github.com/rust-lang/miri